cfw-guide/dsi.cfw.guide/docs/faq.md

 - Incompatible with certain DSi mode titles and homebrew due to WRAM only being open to the ARM7 CPU and some memory past the first 4 MB being write protected
 - Access to Slot-1 (the DS Game Card) is blocked
 - Access to the DSP is blocked resulting in worse sound in GBARunner2
+- Photos on the SD card cannot be viewed in the DSi Camera application while Memory Pit is installed, as this is the trigger for the exploit

 ### Flipnote Lenny
 Pros: